CIROH-UA/ngen-datastream/README.md

 - `metadata` is an optional subfolder.
 This is programmatically generated and it used within to ngen.
 Do not edit this folder.
 - `outputs`: This is where ngen will place the output files.

-### Configuration directory `ngen-run/config/`
+#### Configuration directory `ngen-run/config/`

 Model Configuration Example files: `config.ini`,`realization.json` The realization file serves as the primary model configuration for the ngen framework.
 Downloand an example realization file [here](https://ngenresourcesdev.s3.us-east-2.amazonaws.com/ngen-run-pass/configs/realization.json).
 This file specifies which models/modules to run and with which parameters, run parameters like date and time, and hydrofabric specifications.
 If experiencing run-time errors, the realization file is the first place to check.
 Other files may be placed in this subdirectory that relate to internal-ngen-models/modules (`config.ini`).
 It is common to define variables like soil parameters in these files for ngen modules to use.

-Hydrofabric Example files: `nextgen_01.gpkg` OR `catchments.geojson`, `nexus.geojson`,`crosswalk.json`, `flowpaths.json` ,`flowpath_edit_list.json`
+Hydrofabric Example files: `nextgen_01.gpkg`
-Up until recently (Dec 2023), NextGen required geojson formatted hydrofabric and this formatting is still accepted.
-Now, NextGen also accepts a single geopackage file.
-These files contain the [hydrofabric](https://mikejohnson51.github.io/hyAggregate/) (spatial data).
+NextGen requires a single geopackage file.
+This fle is the [hydrofabric](https://mikejohnson51.github.io/hyAggregate/) (spatial data).
 An example geopackage can be found [here](https://lynker-spatial.s3.amazonaws.com/v20/gpkg/nextgen_01.gpkg).
-Tools to create these files can be found at [Lynker's hfsubset](https://github.com/LynkerIntel/hfsubset).
+Tools to subset a geopackage into a smaller domain can be found at [Lynker's hfsubset](https://github.com/LynkerIntel/hfsubset).

 ## Versioning
 The ngen framework uses a merkel tree hashing algorithm to version each ngen run with [ht tool](https://github.com/aaraney/ht).
 This means that the changes a user makes to any input files in `ngen-run` will be tracked and diff'd against previous input directories.
 While an explaination of how awesome this is can be found [elsewhere](https://en.wikipedia.org/wiki/Merkle_tree), the important thing to know is the user must prepare a clean input directory (`ngen-run`) for each run they want to make.